CottageLabs/coar-notifications/README.md

 To set up test the inbox you only need to have a running MySQL/MariaDB database the config for which is in `bootstrap.php`.

-Then run: `$ php vendor/bin/doctrine orm:schema-tool:create` to create the database schema.
+Create the database in MySQL/MariaDB (by default `coar_inbox`) and then run: `$ php vendor/bin/doctrine orm:schema-tool:create` to create the database schema.
 Finally run a web server, For instance: `$ php -S localhost:8080 `